reportportal/agent-js-cucumber/modules/api/deprecated/README.md

+## THIS IS DOCUMENTATION FOR DEPRECATED VERSION CUCUMBER FRAMEWORK<br> PLEASE USE CUCUMBER VERSION FROM 7 OR HIGHER

 # agent-js-cucumber

 Agent for integration CucumberJS with ReportPortal.
 * More about [CucumberJS](https://cucumber.io/docs/installation/javascript/)
 * More about [ReportPortal](http://reportportal.io/)

-This agent works well with cucumber versions from 7.x.
+This agent works well with cucumber versions from 4.x to 6.x inclusive.
-Documentation for legacy cucumber versions 4.x to 6.x can be found [here](/modules/api/deprecated/README.md)

 ## Install agent to your project dir